-Homework will be administered via WebAssign, with assignments due every
+Homework will be administered via WebAssign, with assignments due every week.

-1-2 weeks.
 Each homework will cover one major topic area.
-Homework due dates will be on Mondays.
+Homework due dates will be on Mondays except when we need to work around a holiday or exam.
 It is the students' responsibility to check Carmen and WebAssign regularly and be aware of deadlines.
 The lowest two homework assignments will be dropped, so there are no late assignments.